 Advantages of retaining wall:

-Retaining walls are used to counteract the forces of gravity.
+Retaining walls are used to counteract the forces of gravity to protect the structure.

 In other words, they are used to hold the soil.